YurisCodingClub/accessibility-mentor/README.md

-# accessibility-mentor
+# AccessibilityMentor

-AccessibilityMentor helps newcomers as well as more experienced accessibility advocates become better in their field.
+Mainly, AccessibilityMentor helps newcomers as well as more experienced accessibility advocates become better in their field.
+But actually it is much more.
+By contributing to the Open Source project, you will gain hands-on experience working in an agile team, improve your skills and be part of an awesome community.

 ## Contributing